lightelligence-io/styles/src/components/StepperDialog/StepperDialog.md

 ## Description

-*Dialog* occupies `olt-Dialog*` class names.
+*StepperDialog* occupies `olt-StepperDialog*` class names.
 It provides a modal dialog to show any kind of content and is also utilized for dynamic lists and steppers.

 The dialog changes to full screen on mobile and tablet devices.